Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Dryer balls if you use a tumble drier

-If you feel you can’t live without your tumble drier then look at *dryer balls, specifically designed to help you reduce drying time.
+If you feel you can’t live without your tumble drier then take a look at *dryer balls, as they are designed to help you cut down on the drying time for your clothes.

 Wrap up warm + protect those toes

-It goes without saying but I’ll say it anyway… don’t walk around in shorts and a thin t-shirt and then moan that you’re freezing cold!
+It goes without saying but I will say it anyway… don’t walk around in shorts and a thin t-shirt and then moan that you’re freezing cold!

 Layer your clothes, wrap up warm and keep your toes warm too!
 I find that if I’m wearing nice comfortable thick socks, and slippers, when I work from my home office that I feel nice and warm.